Supportive Care Management

 Staying confident wherever you call home with Supportive Care Management

 Supportive Care Management from the Wisconsin Hospice and Palliative Care Collaborative (WHPCC) is a wrap-around service for people living with advancing chronic diseases like heart disease, cancer, stroke, respiratory illness, Alzheimer’s disease, kidney disease and others.
-It helps improve quality of life for for those living in a private residence, assisted living or nursing home.
+It helps improve quality of life for those living in a private residence, assisted living or nursing home.

 Why Supportive Care Management?